 Most companies decide on the sum insured based on the premium that they have to pay.
 They do not consider the end-user, aka the employee, and that healthcare costs aren’t a one-size-fits-all expense.
 The amount any person spends on healthcare is directly related to their lifestyle, income, and location.

 For instance, an employee who visits tier-A hospitals (Fortis, Apollo, etc.) is going to have higher medical expenses than someone who visits tier-B or tier-C hospitals.
-On top of the treatment costs, there are additional expenses like room rent, medicines, and ICU charges to name a few.
-[Read more: all about Room Rent and ICU Limits]
+On top of the treatment costs, there are additional expenses like room rent, ICU and medicine charges to name a few.

 As an employer, you must consider all these aspects before deciding on the final sum insured.
 A comprehensive employee health insurance policy puts employees at the forefront to ensure that they receive all the benefits.
 Click here to know how you can decide on an adequate SI.